osrf/gazebo_user_guide/src/started_models_database.md

 ==

 Models in Gazebo define a physical entity with dynamic, kinematic, and visual properties.
-In addition a model may have one or more plugins which effect the model's behavior.
+In addition a model may have one or more plugins, which affect the model's behavior.
 A model can represent anything from a shape to a complex robot, even the ground is a model.

 Gazebo relies on a database to store and maintain models available for use within simulation.
-The model database is a community supported resource, so please upload and maintain models that you need
+The model database is a community supported resource, so please upload and maintain models that you need.

 ## The Model Database Repository